Batterii/eslint-config-vurvey/README.md

 more rules changes has the potential to produce new linter errors (not warnings) which cannot be auto-fixed by ESLint's `--fix` flag.

-If a breaking release of this package is made, breaking releases of these dependent packages should be made as well:

-- [eslint-config-vurvey-node][eslint-config-vurvey-node]
-- [eslint-config-vurvey-react][eslint-config-vurvey-react]

-Doing this will enable developers of affected repositories to upgrade to the breaking version and address the new errors when they are able.
+If a breaking release of this package is made, breaking releases of all dependent environment-specific config packages should be made as well.
+Doing this will enable developers of affected repositories to upgrade to the breaking versions and address the new errors when they are able.

-## Peer Dependencies
+## Note on Peer Dependencies
 ESLint's developer guide for [shareable configs][eslint-share] recommends that such configs declare the ESLint version they need-- as well as versions for any plugins-- as [peer dependencies][peer-deps] rather than as direct dependencies.
 This expresses compatibility